priyankasaggu/priyankasaggu.github.io/_posts/2025-12-15-kubeadm-bootstrap-token.md

   --discovery-token-unsafe-skip-ca-verification --v=9
 ```

-And, this time things moved some futher.
+This time things moved some further.

-let's look at some important bits of the logs part by part.
+Let's look at some important bits of the logs part by part.

 ```bash
 230 token.go:229] [discovery] Waiting for the cluster-info ConfigMap to receive a JWS signature for token ID "pqrstu"